 Making friends across Worcester often starts with calm, familiar plans.
 A short riverside walk, a quick catch‑up near the Cathedral area, or a relaxed chat in the centre keeps it comfortable.
 Keep the first meet time‑boxed and public so it feels easy to say yes.
 If you click, suggest another simple plan soon — the second meet builds momentum, and repeat meet‑ups are what create real friendship.

-Whether you have just moved to Worcester or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Worcester, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: